 Published by the Southern Region of the Sustainable Agriculture Research and Education (SARE) program.
-Funded by the USDA National Institute of Food and Agriculture (NIFA), Southern SARE operates under cooperative agreements with the University of Georgia, Fort Valley State University, and the Kerr Center for Sustainable Agriculture to offer competitive grants to advance sustainable agriculture in America's Southern region.
+Funded by the USDA National Institute of Food and Agriculture (NIFA), Southern SARE operates under cooperative agreements with the University of Georgia, Fort Valley State University, and the Kerr Center for Sustainable Agriculture to offer competitive grants to advance sustainable agriculture in America' Southern region.
+USDA is an equal opportunity employer and service provider.

-Required Budget Narrative Checklist for 2023 On-Farm Research Grant Proposals
+Budget Narrative Checklist for 2024 On-Farm Research Grant Proposals (form updated 07/2023)

-(form updated 06/2022)